urbanspr1nter/nesthing/docs/PPU.md

 `x` the fine x scroll register;
 `w` the second write toggle

 Since the CPU cannot interact with these registers within the PPU directly, they are exposed through memory-mapped I/O. CPU addresses `$2000` to `$2007` are wired to interface with the PPU registers.
+Additionally, the address `$4014` is also used by the PPU to perform DMA transfer to memory.

 To review, the memory layout of the NES is: